MatejTymes/JavaFixes/README.md

         assertThat(decimal("-1.2").hashCode(), equalTo(decimal("-1.200").hashCode()));
 ```

-2. sensible defaults (rounding `HALF_UP` - the one we used in school) when doing math operation (that can be overridden)
+2. sensible defaults (rounding `HALF_UP` - the one we used in school) when doing math operation (this can be overridden)

 3. approximately 50% faster creation times